Skip site navigation (1)Skip section navigation (2)

 untrue.

-handler is called, and qsort_s() returns an error.
-Note that the
+called, and qsort_s() returns an error.
+Note that the handler is

-dler function might not return.
+might not return.

 RETURN VALUES